-“For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ" (II Corinthians 4:6).
+“For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ.”
+(2 Corinthians 4:6)

-Even aspects which were evidently formed by a process such as the continents and oceans (v.
+Even aspects that were evidently formed by a process such as the continents and oceans (v.
 10) and humankind (2:7, 22) seemingly took no great length of time.